john9francis/chaotic-pendulum/README.md

 Certain systems don't behave in such a predictable way.
 These are called chaotic systems.
 In a chaotic system, one extremely small change in an initial condition could cause a drastically different outcome down the line.

 Here we will explore a very simple chaotic system, the driven-damped pendulum.
 A driven-damped pendulum is an ideal pendulum, which periodically swings from the driving of gravity, and adds a linear damping force (friction or simplified air drag) as well as a periodic driving force.
 This periodic driving force is sinusodal, meaning that it has a period (omega) when it drives strongest.
 The driving force can be compared to somebody bumping the pendulum every one second periodically.
-The equations of motion for this pendulum are as follows:
+The equation of motion for this pendulum is the following second-order differential equation:

 $$ \frac{d^2\theta}{dt^2} = -\frac{g}{l}\sin \theta - q \frac{d\theta}{dt} + F_D \sin (\Omega_Dt)$$

+Which can be translated into 2 coupled first-order differential equations to make it easier to code:

+$$ \frac{d\omega}{dt^} = -\frac{g}{l}\sin \theta - q \frac{d\theta}{dt} + F_D \sin (\Omega_Dt)$$
+$$\frac{d\theta}{dt} = \omega$$